Sabal minor: Cultivation

-Sabal minor is one of the most cold hardy palms in cultivation; however, it does best when grown in hot and humid tropical summer conditions, and may struggle or grow slowly in cool summer climates.
-It is leaf hardy to near 0 F, and has been known to survive brief periods of -5 F temperatures.
+Sabal minor is one of the most cold hardy palms in cultivation; however, it does best when grown in continental climates with hot and humid tropical summer conditions, and may struggle or grow slowly in cool summer oceanic climates.
+It is hardy to around -15 C, with selected cultivars hardy to -20 C when established.
 It is generally cultivated in subtropical and warm temperate climates.
 S. minor can grow in a wide variety of soil types, and is often found submerged in swamps in the southeastern United States.
 It grows in both full sun and shaded locations, though it will do best in the cooler garden zones (below USDA Zone 7) in full sun and a wind-sheltered location.

 In the United States, since the 1960s, cultivation of Sabal minor has spread beyond the deep southern United States.
 S. minor is cultivated along the East Coast from Florida to Connecticut, and on the West Coast from Vancouver BC south to San Diego.
 It is a recommended horticultural plant by the Virginia Cooperative Extension.
 There are several cultivars, including those from the Outer Banks of North Carolina (northernmost strains), and those from Oklahoma and Texas.
 One popular strain is 'McCurtain', named after McCurtain County, Oklahoma, where they are native.
 These tend to remain trunkless and smaller than those from warmer areas.
 S. minor is a popular landscape palm in coastal resort areas from Virginia Beach, Virginia, to southern Texas.